 Equity

-Ensuring Equitable access to knowledge, opportunities, and mentorship for every student
+Ensuring equitable access to knowledge, opportunities, and mentorship for every student

 The 4D Experience represents a commitment to making sure that all students have the knowledge, opportunities, relationships, and resources that support their engagement, persistence, and success.
 For instance, given the importance of mentors to student success, a critical part of 4D is ensuring that each student has a “constellation of mentors” to support their holistic learning and growth.